Tyler Perry to build home for 93-year-old woman fighting to keep land

 She previously said that Bailey Point offered to buy her piece of land after the company got approval from the town to develop 29 acres behind her home.
 After she declined their offer, Wright said the developers started harassing her and eventually filed a lawsuit.

-The company alleged in the suit that a corner of her screened-in porch, a shed and a satellite dish encroach on the construction project, the Associate Press reported in August.
+The company alleged in the suit that a corner of her screened-in porch, a shed, and a satellite dish encroached on the construction project, the Associate Press reported in August.

 Some celebrities have supported Wright throughout this ordeal, including Tyler Perry, who has stepped up to build her a five-bedroom house.
 Perry previously came to Wright’s defense back in June when he found out about her legal battle with the Bailey Point Investment Group.